Student nominated for Emmy

 The series is was recorded from February - April 2024 in Karasjok (which is central to the series).
 It takes up heavy and important topics such as abuse, culture of silence in Sami society, and queer love among youth.

 Screenwriter/creators are Silje Bürgin-Borch and Vegard Bjørsmo.
-Silje and Vegard are absolutely raw who have worked hard to create this series.
+Silje and Vegard are absolutely amazing and have worked hard to create this series.
 Their script brought up things that really should have been on TV a long time ago, so it means a lot that this series was actually made.

 Why do you think the series was nominated for Emmy Awards?

-Because it records important and hard topics which are often taboo, especially in the Sami context: abuse, silence, queer love.
+Because it brings up important and heavy topics which are often taboo, especially in the Sami context: abuse, silence, queer love.

 It represents a young Sami voice and a narrative not always visible in mainstream television.